TAIWAN PEO & EOR

 Some of Taiwan’s biggest industries include electronics, communications, semiconductors, petroleum refining, chemicals, and more.
 Many of the world’s top communication and technology firms are regularly establishing branches in Taiwan (Google is one such example), and many expats relocate here every year to find work with leading organisations.

-Standard working hours in Taiwan are 8 hours per day, or 40 hours per week.
-The maximum limit is 12 hours per day.
-Employees are entitled to two days off for every seven days worked; one of these is mandatory, the other can be worked and compensated as overtime.
+Employees in Taiwan cannot work more than eight hours a day (unless overtime has been agreed) and cannot work more than 40 hours per week.
+Employees are entitled to two days off for every seven days worked; one of these is mandatory, the other can be worked and compensated for as overtime.
 Usual business hours in Taiwan are 9:00am till 17:30pm for office staff, and 8:00am till 17:00pm for factory staff.
 At least an hour’s lunch break must be provided.

 Paid annual leave in Taiwan is generally accrued based on an employee’s length of continuous service.
 This usually works in the following way: